Honfleur panoramic view

 Honfleur: My Impressionist Dream

 We had lunch at SaQuaNa – two Michelin stars of seafood that tasted like the ocean went to culinary school.
-In the afternoon we walked the Côte de Grâce for views over the Seine estuary that made Monet grab his paintbrush.
-The pros: feels like a painting you can walk inside.
-The cons: tiny, so one ship fills it – but the charm wins every time.
+In the afternoon we walked the Côte de Grâce for views over the Seine estuary, the same light Monet chased across canvas after canvas.
+The pros: feels like a painting you can walk inside, and the weight of all that history makes every cobblestone meaningful.
+The cons: tiny, so one ship fills it – but the charm and the centuries win every time.

-The Moment That Stays With Me: Sitting on the harbor wall at golden hour watching the light do exactly what the Impressionists spent their lives chasing while a street accordion played "La Vie en Rose."
+The Moment That Stays With Me: Sitting on the harbor wall at golden hour, watching the light do exactly what the Impressionists spent their lives chasing, knowing Champlain once stood on these same stones dreaming of a New World, while a street accordion played "La Vie en Rose" and the wooden bells of Sainte-Catherine marked the hour.

 Getting Around Honfleur